Peachtree Group Supplies $40M C-PACE Loan on San Diego Marriott Hotel

 Peachtree Group originated the loan on the developer’s 147-room AC Hotel San Diego Downtown Gaslamp Quarter, which debuted in early 2023 on the site of a former two-level TGI Fridays owned by Briad.
 Proceeds from the deal will be used to pay down a $54 million senior floating-rate take out construction loan provided by Preferred Bank and E.Sun Commercial Bank to less than $20 million.

-“We were able to come in, pay down the senior lender and free up cash flow for the next year and a half, which gives some breathing room to ramp up the hotel,” Jared Schlosser, Peachtree Group’s senior vice president, told CO.
+“We were able to come in, pay down the senior lender and free up cash flow for the next year and a half, which gives some breathing room to ramp up the hotel,” Jared Schlosser, Peachtree Group’s executive vice president, hotel lending & C-PACE, told CO.

 Schlosser noted that retroactive C-PACE financing offers unique advantages for hospitality property owners since 100 percent of the loan proceeds can be used to reimburse costs already incurred while still operating similar to a pre-project funding model.
 The loan reimburses Briad Group for energy-efficiency and seismic upgrades during its conversion of the property from a TGI Fridays site into a hotel by demolishing the previous restaurant structure in 2019 and building an eight-story hotel.